-Using smartphones and the SIGAP app, remote communities in four provinces are transforming how they communicate about how they can improve their village governance, create economic opportunities and better manage natural resources.
+Using smartphones and the SIGAP app, remote communities in four provinces are transforming the way they communicate about how they can improve their village governance, create economic opportunities and better manage natural resources.
 We’ve reached over 500,000 people, and we plan to scale up by introducing SIGAP to a total of 300 villages, helping to improve forest management across 13 million acres by 2022.
 This effort is the first of its kind in Indonesia.

 Often communities feel pressured to convert their natural resources and find it challenging to balance economic growth and natural resource conservation.
 Furthermore, forest-dependent villages are often limited by inadequate technical skills, exclusion from government land use planning, a lack of alternate livelihood options and other challenges that prevent their ability to fight deforestation, coastal destruction and other ecological damage.

-- improve their leadership skills,
+- Improve their leadership skills,

-- develop village and land use plans,
+- Develop village and land use plans,

-- advance new livelihood options through sustainable agriculture and marketing of forest products such as small-scale rubber plantations and honey
+- Advance new livelihood options through sustainable agriculture and marketing of forest products such as small-scale rubber plantations and honey,

-- improve forest management through community patrols that protect against illegal logging and poaching, and
+- Improve forest management through community patrols that protect against illegal logging and poaching, and

-- gain access to rights over their forests.
+- Gain access to rights over their forests.